 Andalucía Birding Trip to the Sierra Pelada & Andevalo Area, Spain

-This full-day Andalucía bird watching trip, that runs daily, involves an ascent to the woody hills in the west of Huelva to watch raptors, insectivorous birds and other wildlife amongst the rocks, woods and scrubland.
+This full-day Sierra Pelada & Andevalo Area Andalucía Birdwatching Trip is leisurely paced and runs daily.
+The tour involves an ascent to the woody hills in the west of Huelva to watch raptors, insectivorous birds and other wildlife amongst the rocks, woods and scrubland.
 You can aim to see a wide range of resident birds, including Griffon Vulture, Hoopoe, Blue Rock Thrush, Thekla Lark, Stonechat, Sardinian Warbler, Dartford Warbler, Azure-winged Magpie, Rock Bunting.
-Plus, the main colony of Black Vultures in Andalusia is located in Sierra Pelada.
+Plus, the main colony of Black Vultures in Andalucía is located in Sierra Pelada.

 There are plenty of Andalucía bird watching experiences offered by Wild Donana, have a look at the Palos Area Bird Trip, Andalucía, Spain.